Realtime Safety Control for Bipedal Robots to Avoid Multiple Obstacles via CLF-CBF Constraints: Introduction and Contributions

 In an autonomous system, the task of avoiding obstacles is usually handled by a planning algorithm because it has access to the map of an entire environment.
 Given the map, the planning algorithm is then able to design a collision-free path from the robot's current position to a goal.
 If the map is updated due to a change in the environment, the planner then needs to update the planned path, so-called replanning, to accommodate the new environment.
 Such maps are typically large and contain rich information such as semantics, terrain characteristics, and uncertainty, and thus are slow to update.
 This raises a concern when obstacles either move into the planned path but the map has not been updated or a robot's new pose allows the detection of previously unseen obstacles.
 The slow update rate of the map leads to either collision or abrupt maneuvers to avoid collisions.
 The non-smooth aspects arising from the map updates or changes in the perceived environment can be detrimental to the stability of the overall system.

 Research on obstacle avoidance has been studied for several decades as pioneered in classic probabilistic roadmap approaches (PRM) \cite{kavraki1996probabilistic} and cell decomposition \cite[Chapter 6]{lavalle2006planning}.
 However, the omission of robot dynamics and the extra computation for map discretization make these methods hard to use in real-time applications.
 Artificial potential fields \cite{borenstein1989real,hwang1992potential,valavanis2000mobile, montiel2015path, IntroLR:PotentialField2, IntroLR:PotentialField3, IntroLR:PotentialField4, IntroLR:PF5localminima, IntroLR:PF6oscillation, IntroLR:PF7oscillation2} stand out for their simplicity, extendability, and efficiency, leading to their wide adoption for real-time obstacle avoidance planning problems.
 A drawback of potential field methods is that they require the entire map of an environment to be available when designing a potential function that will render attractive one or more goal points in the map.
 Moreover, unwanted local minima and oscillations in the potential field have limited their deployment in the field.
 A control barrier function (CBF) \cite{LR:CBFCLFInsp}, on the other hand, enables real-time controller synthesis with provable safety for mobile robots operating in a continuous (non-discretized) space and can work with a partial (or incomplete) map.

-A control Lyapunov function (CLF) is a (candidate) positive definite function for a closed-loop system where at any given time instance there exists a control input that renders the derivative of the Lyapunov function along the system dynamics negative definite.
-The CLF is typically designed to vanish at a desired goal state or pose.
+Control Lyapunov functions (CLFs) are positive definite functions such that at any given time instance, there exists a control input that renders the derivative of the function along the system dynamics negative definite.
+A CLF is typically designed to vanish at a desired goal state or pose.

 The main theme of \cite{LR:CBFCLFInsp} is that a real-time quadratic program (QP) can be used to combine a CLF and a CBF in such a way that closed-loop trajectories induced by the CLF are minimally modified to provide provable safety, that is, non-collision with obstacles.
 This design philosophy has been explored in \cite{LR:CBFCLFInsp,LR:CLFCBF1, LR:CLFCBF2}.